reelyactive/hlc-server/README.md

 hlc-server provides a layer on top of our other npmjs package, [barnowl](https://www.npmjs.org/package/barnowl).
 Please _first_ consult the [documentation for barnowl](https://www.npmjs.org/package/barnowl) which is far more mature at this point!

+hlc-server is the middle piece in the [json-silo](https://www.npmjs.org/package/json-silo) - hlc-server - [smartspaces](https://www.npmjs.org/package/smartspaces) stack.
+The easiest way to learn how these all fit together is our [Make a Smart Space tutorial](http://reelyactive.github.io/make-a-smartspace.html).

 Installation
 ------------